-Our PhD program focuses on providing students with the best training and research opportunities in the broad areas of Democratic Engagement, Global Justice, and Urban Politics and Local Governance.
+Our PhD program focuses on providing students with the best training and research opportunities in Canadian Politics, Comparative Politics, International Relations, Political Theory, and Urban Politics and Local Governance.

 The curriculum exposes students to a diverse range of theoretical approaches and methodological skills that they can use to tackle any academic or real world problem that interests them.